googlesamples/android-play-billing/TrivialDrive_v2/README.md

     The storeFile location can be a relative or absolute filename. https://docs.gradle.org/current/userguide/working_with_files.html

-    Or, you can sign your APK from Android Studio "Build -> Generate Signed APK..."
+    Or, you can sign your APK from Android Studio "Build -> Generate Signed APK...".
+    Make sure to check "V1 (Jar Signature)".

 BACK TO THE GOOGLE PLAY DEVELOPER CONSOLE